laurahamilton/Lauras-Skill-Journal/README.md

 ***Note: You might want to change the region to US East (N. Virginia) since billing metric data is stored in this region and reflects worldwide charges.***

 First, open the CloudWatch console.
-In the navigation pane, choose Alarms to create an Alarm.
-Next, select Metric, Billing, Total Estimated Charge.
-Make sure to choose the checkbox next to EstimatedCharges.
+In the navigation pane, choose Alarms.
+Next, select 'Metric, Billing, Total Estimated Charge'.
+Make sure to choose the checkbox next to Estimated Charges.

 Now, specify the monetary amount to trigger the alarm and send an email notification whenever the total charges for the month exceed.
 Choose either an existing notification list or create a new one.
 If you want to create a list, choose New list and type a comma-separated list of email addresses to be notified when the alarm changes to the 'ALARM' state.
 Each email address is sent a subscription confirmation email that the recipient must confirm before notifications can be sent to his or her email address.
 Finally, select Create Alarm.